Pharmazing/pharmazing-spring/README.md

 # pharmazing-spring

-migration of pharmazing server to spring mc
+migration of pharmazing server to spring mc with jwt auth